bvantagelimited/ipification-mobile-sdk-code-snippet/iOS_Objective-C_Guideline.md

 ## Guideline
-To integrate IPification Swift SDK into an Objective-C project, follow these steps:
+To integrate IPification Swift swift source code into an Objective-C project, follow these steps:

 #### 1. Create a Bridging Header by Xcode
 The first time you add a Swift file to an Objective-C project, this dialogue box will appear, asking if you would like to create a bridging header.
-Make sure you click Create Bridging Header, then Xcode will configure everything for you.
+Make sure you click **Create Bridging Header**, then Xcode will configure everything for you.
 ![1__YzY57TicD2SRKWufUnCQg](https://user-images.githubusercontent.com/4114159/229404627-82b06cd0-5430-4471-a49a-cecc56bfb9f5.png)

 #### 2. Import the Header